CodeLenz/GDP/README.md

 # GDP
 Bounding Box Optimizer for large problems where the optimal solution lies on the boundary.
-The algorithm is a modified Steepest Descent projecting infeasible variables to the boundary of the feasible design space (defined by the side constraints ci and cs) and with no line-search.
+The algorithm is a modified Steepest Descent projecting infeasible variables to the boundary of the feasible design space (defined by the side constraints ci and cs) and with no line-search (there is no need to inform the objective function).

 Example